viljami-j/csharp-gamedev-coding-convention/README.md

 - Uniform (contributes to the above)

 ## General rules
-- camelCase  for: everything else than what's mentioned in the line below.
+- camelCase  for: anything declared in local scopes
-- PascalCase for: classes, constants, enums, non-private statics.
+- PascalCase for: classes, constants, enums, non-private statics, fields, properties.
+If a nameclash occurs, suffix with '_'
 - Never use CAPS.
 - Avoid magic numbers. (todo: elaborate and/or add examples)
 - When declaring things at class-scope & if lines are not separated by a blank row: Align the indentation of keywords, types, assignments, semicolons. (picture example: TODO)